gruntwork-io/docs/_docs-sources/pipelines/overview/configurations-as-code.md

 ### Filter Blocks

-Filter blocks are components used by [environment](#environment-blocks) and [annotation](#annotation-blocks) blocks to determine where certain configurations are applicable.
+Filter blocks are components used by [environment](#environment-blocks) blocks to determine where certain configurations are applicable.

 e.g.